DefiNode/DeFiNode/README.md

 # C. DeFi Node Software Installation

 There are three ways to set up a DeFi Node:
-  - [x] The trational, proven and purist way of Markus with the help of the DeFi main menu and the different bash scripts (see top of page).
+  - [x] Markus' trational, proven and purist way with the help of the DeFi main menu and the different bash scripts (see top of page).
 Required installation time about 2.5 hours.
 The DeFi wallet is displayed in a browser on port 5000.
   - [x] Using Daniel's RaspberryPI Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) and the [RaspberryPI Imager](https://www.raspberrypi.org/software/).
 Required installation time about 10Min.
 The DeFi wallet is displayed in a browser on port 5000.
  - [x] Using Martin's DeFi Wallet [AppImage](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi).
 Required installation time about 10Min.
 The DeFi wallet is an App on the Raspberry PI.